This article was updated for accuracy and relevance on December 24th, 2021.

 - UV protective hiking clothes

 Even if your motivation for taking a hike is to take some Instagrammable photos, you still need to dress appropriately for the trail.

 What Should I Wear for a Day Hike?

 During a day hike, you should wear clothing that dries quickly and wicks moisture away.
 Quick-dry, synthetic fabric will help you manage your perspiration and keep you cool, even if you work up a sweat.

 For the same reasons, you should also avoid wearing any cotton or denim clothing.
 These types of fabrics take a long time to dry and aren’t very breathable.
 In turn, they’ll make your hiking experience a lot less comfortable.

 When you’re traversing the wilderness, weather conditions can change on a dime.
 Thus, it’s important to bring an extra layer of insulation in case it gets cold.
 A light puffer jacket or windbreaker are great options.
 If the weather forecast suggests a possibility of rain, throw in a rain jacket, or some sort of waterproof jacket as well.

 During a strenuous hike, you’ll most likely have to walk across rooty, rocky terrain.
 As a result, you should make sure your feet are properly supported with some sturdy hiking shoes.

-Look for a pair of hiking shoes that has:
+Look for a pair of trail runners that has: